nuuuwan/news_lk3_data/README.md

 A decision has been taken to reduce bus fares by 5% with effect from July 01.

 Meanwhile, the minimum fare has been reduced by Rs.
 2 to Rs.
 28.

+The bus fares have been reduced under the annual fare revision, and as agreed during a meeting between Transport Ministry officials and private bus operators earlier today (28).

 ◼️